lbstroud/documentation/gvs/index.rst

 Using Remote Lists
 ^^^^^^^^^^^^^^^^^^

 The Remote List variable type is used to pull Global Variable values from external sources.
-An Endpoint must be setup in Scalr to use a Remote List for a Global Variable value.
-The Endpoint will pull values from the external source and translate the list into JSON for Scalr to pull from.
+An Endpoint must be setup in Scalr to use a Remote List.
+The Endpoint will pull values from the external source and translate the list into JSON for Scalr to pull.
 Please see more on Endpoints here: :ref:`webhooks`.
 There are a few requirements for Remote List Endpoints:

 * The values list must be returned to Scalr in JSON format.
 * A TTL setting is required in the JSON.
 The TTL should have a numerical value, this value will determine the time in seconds that the endpoint will recheck for values.
 If no value is provided, Scalr will default the TTL setting to 0.